 A Three-Hour Tour: City Island, a mile-long island in the Susquehanna River, is home to FNB Field where Harrisburg’s minor league baseball team plays.
 It’s also a huge draw for fun: activities there include paddlewheel boating, swimming, water golf and rides on the miniature train that circles the island.

-WHEN TO GO: Summer is the most popular time to visit (take a cruise on the Susquehanna River on the famous paddlewheeler, Pride of the Susquehanna), but fall is spectacular with foliage.
-Winter is great for outdoor lovers, where you can ski, inner tube and lob snowballs at the kids.
+Summer is the most popular time to visit (take a cruise on the Susquehanna River on the famous paddlewheeler, Pride of the Susquehanna), but fall is spectacular with foliage.
+Winter is great for outdoor lovers, where Harrisburg hotel guests can ski, inner tube and lob snowballs at the kids.